Gitesh1710/java-concepts/README.md

 # sort-hashmap
-This is an implentation of hashmap sorting using comparator mechanism.
+This is an implementation of hashmap sorting using comparator mechanism.